 The Voices of the Punan Batu

-The Punan Batu (Cave Punan) tribe, the only known group of Punan hunter-gatherers who remain continuously mobile, struggles to maintain its heritage.
+The Punan Batu tribe, the only known group of Punan hunter-gatherers of Borneo who remain continuously mobile, struggles to maintain its heritage.

 In the remote, verdant heart of Kalimantan, Indonesia, I ventured on a journey to seek out the Punan Batu tribe among the dense rainforests, a community whose existence is deeply intertwined with the fabric of the rainforest they call home.
 My intention was not to simply observe, but to engage—to understand their struggles, share their untold stories, raise public awareness and call for action to help protect their heritage of deep wisdom that has allowed them to live in harmony with their environment for generations.